 The previous year, Palmer received the Federal Aviation Administration’s Wright Brothers Master Pilot Award alongside Neil Armstrong, the first man to set foot on the moon, and his lifelong friend Russ Meyer, who was CEO of Cessna from 1975-2000 and who is now the company’s chairman emeritus.

 On the consumer products side, Palmer is perhaps best known to younger generations as a drink consisting of iced tea and lemonade—a concoction he enjoyed over his lifetime.
 The name association dates to U.S. Open week at Cherry Hills in 1960.
 At the time, Palmer was in the habit of drinking iced tea with lemonade as his non-alcoholic preference and ordered one from the clubhouse bar following one of his rounds.
 A woman sitting nearby overheard him and ordered “that Palmer drink,” thus bestowing its name.
 An ESPN 30 for 30 Shorts documentary in 2012 about the history of the drink, also known as a “Half & Half” in many parts of the U.S., featured Palmer attributing the name to a similar incident at a golf club in Palm Springs when a woman copied his order at the bar.

 Family man, brand ambassador, pilot, businessman, course designer and golf legend, someone once wrote that Arnold Palmer was a person all women wanted to be with and all men wanted to be.
 In a world where fame seems to be increasingly transient, there is a permanence about Palmer and his accomplishments.
-If his death marks the end of an era, his many friends and fans can take heart in the fact that his legacy will live on in his foundation and in the game he loved so dearly, and to which he gave so much.
+If his death in September 2016 marked the end of an era, his many friends and fans can take heart in the fact that his legacy will live on in his foundation and in the game he loved so dearly, and to which he gave so much.